Self-paced course now available.

 Dr. Michael Chagnon is a curator at the Aga Khan Museum.
 A specialist of painting and the arts of the book of the early modern Persianate sphere, he has held curatorial positions at the Japan Society in New York, the Los Angeles County Museum of Art, and the Brooklyn Museum.
 Dr. Chagnon’s substantial teaching experience includes a recent graduate seminar on Persianate painting at Columbia University, New York.

 Bita Pourvash is an assistant curator at the Aga Khan Museum.
 Prior to joining the Museum, she worked as a researcher at the Royal Ontario Museum and has lectured at York University, Semnan University, and the Higher Education Center of Cultural Heritage in Iran.
 She oversees the Museum Collection rotations, refreshing the gallery twice a year with themed highlights, allowing light-sensitive materials to rest.

-Dr. Marika Sardar is a curator at the Aga Khan Museum.
+Dr. Marika Sardar is a former Aga Khan Museum curator.
 She has worked at museums in Doha, San Diego, and New York, including the Metropolitan Museum of Art.
 She has produced exhibitions on narrative in Indian painting, the art of the Deccan sultanates, and trade textiles of the 16th–18th centuries.